sumiya11/Groebner.jl/benchmark/arxiv_preprint/README.md

 Benchmark results will be printed to the stdout and also written to a table in the `results` directory.

-Computed Groebner bases will be verified against the correct Groebner bases (or rather, against short certificates).
+Computed Groebner bases will be verified against the correct Groebner bases (or, rather, against short certificates that are assumed to be correct).

 ## Groebner.jl